barefoot-88/Guide/guide/payments/privacy.md

 @TODO: address reuse / write glossary term about Gap limit
 -->

 It’s a common misconception that Bitcoin payments are anonymous.
-Instead, they can be referred to as pseudonymous, this means that who owns a freshly generated addresses is not public knowledge.
-Unless your ownership is revealed, whether directly by yourself or indirectly by some third-party you are able to remain anonymous.
+Instead, they should be referred to as pseudonymous.
+While the ownership of freshly generated bitcoin addresses is not public knowledge and difficult to decipher, sensitive information can be slowly revealed over time - either directly by yourself or by some third-party.
+Once the anonymity of bitcoin addresses begins to slowly degrade, the identities behind bitcoin payments become easier to decrypt.

 Transactions, their signatures, and addresses added to the Bitcoin blockchain remain public forever.
 This means that looking up any address or transaction is trivial, as demonstrated by going back to the very first block mined on [January 3, 2009](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b).

 While all transactions are public, there is no personal identification about the address owners stored on the blockchain itself.
+However, this information can be collected and stored by individuals or third-parties for their own benefits - and so privacy should be preserved whenever possible.

 > Each Bitcoin transaction contains at least one input and at least one output.
 This means that once a single address is known, there is a trail to follow the bitcoin.
 >